CityOfNewYork/ACCESS-NYC/wp-content/plugins/duplicate-post/readme.txt

 From version 3.0 the plugin's translations are managed by the WordPress.org platform and the plugin is shipped without language files, so first of all update translations under Dashboard->Updates.

-If Duplicate Post is still in English, or if there are some untraslated strings, you can help traslating to your language [here](https://translate.wordpress.org/projects/wp-plugins/duplicate-post): you only need a WordPress.org account.
+If Duplicate Post is still in English, or if there are some untranslated strings, you can [help translating to your language](https://translate.wordpress.org/projects/wp-plugins/duplicate-post): you only need a WordPress.org account.

 == Screenshots ==

-1. Here you can copy the post you're editing to a new draft.
+1. Classic editor.
-2. By clicking on "Clone" the post is cloned immediately.
-"New draft" leads to the edit screen.
+2. Block editor.
-3. The options page.
+3. Post list.
-4. The template tag manually added to Twenty Ten theme.
-Click on the "Copy to a new draft" link and you're redirected to the edit screen for a new draft copy of your post.
+4. Admin bar menu.
-5. The admin bar link.
+5. Bulk actions.
-6. Bulk clone action.
+6. The options page.

 == Upgrade Notice ==